Xzeryn/Elastic-Stack-Docker/README.md

 **APM**
 - Configures sample web application in the cluster that is insturmented with the elastic APM agent
-- The webapp allows for the generation of error codes and messages that can be seen in the Kibana APM section
+- The webapp allows for the generation of error and messages that can be seen in the Kibana APM section
 - Access the webapp through http://localhost:8000
 - Use `--profile apm` in your docker compose startup command to enable